Early diagnosis

-Ovarian Cancer ranks fifth in leading cancer deaths among women, accounting for more deaths than any other female reproductive system cancer.
-In 2023, it is estimated that approximately 19,710 new ovarian cancer cases will be diagnosed1.
-Annually, nearly 20,000 new ovarian cases are identified in the U.S. and for every 10 women diagnosed, 6 die for this disease.
-Some Key Facts:
+Ovarian cancer is a leading cause of cancer deaths among women, accounting for more deaths than any other female reproductive system cancer.
+Nearly 20,000 new ovarian cancer cases are diagnosed in the U.S. each year, and for every 10 women diagnosed, 6 die of this disease annually.1

-• Less than 20% of ovarian cancers are found in the early stages before they spread beyond the ovary (i.e. most cases are identified at Stages 3-4).
+- Less than 20% of ovarian cancers are found in the early stages before they spread beyond the ovary (most cases are identified at Stages 3-4).2

 There are several different subtypes of Epithelial Ovarian Cancer (EOC) including: